kentfrazier/Exhibitionist/README.md

 - `server.get_view_url` does some tricks for views with a route using the special {{objid}} marker.
 You should read the docstring.

-- see exhibitionist/providers/websocket/handlers for documentation
+- See exhibitionist/providers/websocket/handlers for documentation
 of the basic message format for the websocket channel.
 You can also look at the frames going through the wire in the "PingPong" example, with chrome developer tools support for monitoring websocket connections.

-- websocket clients that are both publisher and subscriber on same channel, weill not receive messages they themselves publish. on the python side, you can use the "exclude" parameter of server,notify_X() to exclude a python callback from receiving it's own message.
+- Websocket clients that are both publisher and subscriber on same channel, will not receive messages they themselves publish. on the python side, you can use the "exclude" parameter of server,notify_X() to exclude a python callback from receiving it's own message.

-- whatever extra keyword argument you pass to @http_handler will be passed to the initialize(self,**kwds) method of your request handler class, see tornado documentation or test_server.py for an example.
+- Whatever extra keyword argument you pass to @http_handler will be passed to the initialize(self,**kwds) method of your request handler class, see tornado documentation or test_server.py for an example.